Pirmakhanov/home-soc-lab/README.md

 ---

-## 👤 Обо мне
+## 👤 About Me

-Пирмаханов Ерлан — студент 4 курса по специальности «Информационная безопасность» в Satbayev University (Алматы), GPA 3.7 / 4.0. Открыт к стажировкам и junior-позициям в SOC.

-Это был мой первый сквозной практический проект по ИБ. По ходу опирался на официальную документацию и онлайн-материалы. Многое ещё не покрыто (написание custom правил, реальные threat hunting запросы, интеграция с AD). Готов подробно обсудить любую часть README на собеседовании.
+**Erlan Pirmakhanov** — final-year Information Security student at Satbayev University (Almaty, Kazakhstan), GPA 3.7 / 4.0.
+Open to internship or junior SOC analyst roles.

+This was my first end-to-end practical security project.
+Along the way, I leaned on official documentation and online write-ups.
+There's plenty I haven't covered yet (custom rule writing, real threat hunting queries, AD integration).
+Happy to discuss any part of this README in more detail at an interview.

 📧 pirmakhanoverlan@gmail.com
-🔗 hh.kz: {YOUR_HHKZ_URL}